Wednesday, November 18, 2009

 Two bits

 I’m sitting in a barber’s chair on the sidewalk of a busy city street.
 Swarms of people stream past at an intersection.
 An older Hispanic woman starts cutting my hair.
 She’s talking the whole time, but I don’t pay attention to what she is saying.
-Them she draws on my perfectly white sneaker with a red marker.
+Then she draws on my perfectly white sneaker with a red marker.
 She draws a crude rocket ship on the top of the foot and two squiggly lines down the sides.
 Before I think to say anything, Mom and Dad walk up and ask if my hair should be shorter.
 Then Mom asks her to trim my eyebrows.

 Wednesday, August 19, 2009